kidem42/llm_gsheets/README.md

 2. Fill in the following cells in your sheet:

 - I3: Input text to process
-- K3: System prompt/instructions
+- K3: System prompt/instructions (include role, instructions, and any other context for the model)
-- L3: (Optional) User prompt structure with XML tags
 - M3: (Optional) Assistant's response start text
 - N3: (Optional) Stop sequences (comma-separated or JSON array)
 - O3: (Optional) Model name (default: claude-3-7-sonnet-20250219)
 - P3: (Optional) Max tokens (default: 1024)
 - Q3: (Optional) Temperature (default: 0)

+> **Note**: The system prompt in K3 should contain all instructions for the model, including its role and any specific formatting requirements.
+The input text from I3 will be sent directly as the user message content.

 4. The generated response will appear in cell I23